commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 As soon, as the referenced productDrafts are supplied to the sync, the draft will be created/updated and the `CustomObject` will be removed from the target project.

+Keeping the old custom objects around forever can negatively influence the performance of your project and the time it takes to restore it from a backup.
+Deleting unused data ensures the best performance for your project.
+Please have a look into the [Cleanup guide](CLEANUP_GUIDE.md) to cleanup old unresolved custom objects.

 ##### More examples of how to use the sync